-The maximum value of a response function at a particular location in a structure due to a series of moving concentrated loads can be determined by successively placing each load of the series on the structure at the location of the maximum ordinate of the response function influence line, by computing the value of the response function for each position of the series through algebraically summing the products of the load magnitudes and the response function thus obtained to determine the maximum value of the response function.
+The maximum value of a response function at a particular location in a structure due to a series of moving concentrated loads can be determined by successively placing each load of the series on the structure at the location of the maximum ordinate of the response function influence line, by computing the value of the response function for each position of the series through algebraically summing the products of the load magnitudes and the respective influence-line ordinates, and by comparing the values of the response function thus obtained to determine the maximum value of the response function.

 In simply supported beams (a) the absolute maximum shear develops at sections just inside the supports, (b) the absolute maximum bending moment due to a single concentrated, or a uniformly distributed, live load occurs at the beam midspan, and (c) the absolute maximum bending moment due to a series of moving concentrated loads occurs under one of the loads near the resultant of the loads when the midspan of the beam is located halfway between the load and the resultant.